Subsidy Library

 £20 per variety.

-• agree which specialist or organisation will identify the tree varieties
+• agree with your Natural England adviser which specialist or organisation will identify the tree varieties

-• have samples of fruit or leaves identified
+• get samples of fruit or leaves identified by the specialist or organisation

 • produce a map of the orchard showing the location of each species and variety identified